01Have a Formal Application Process

 - Basic C.P.R. and first aid courses are recommended for staff members.

 Experienced and new public event planners alike appreciate a good checklist.

 07Ensure Safe Food Handling Practices

-The city outlines detailed rules for food, containers, labels, food protection, personal personnel hygiene, food equipment, waste, booth construction and toxic material.
-It also requires vendors attend a mandatory sanitation seminar.
+The city outlines detailed rules for food, containers, labels, food protection, personal personnel hygiene, food equipment, waste, booth construction, and toxic material.
+It also requires vendors to attend a mandatory sanitation seminar.

 On a related note, special event liquor license(s) must be received 20 days prior to the event.

 Public or private contractors must be hired for a range of services, including posting No Parking signs, providing barricades, towing, refuse drums, recycling drums, liners, sweeping, refuse collection, electrical services, and/or sound equipment.
 In Chicago, the Department of Streets and Sanitation is available to provide such services on an hourly fee schedule based on expertise.